 Plays a bit like: Luka Modric

-"He has the ability to become the new Luka Modric," former Belupo coach Tomislav Stipic, who is credited with discovering Zvonarek and was head coach of Erzgebirge Aue and of the youth teams at Eintracht Frankfurt, has said previously.
+"He has the ability to become the new Luka Modric," said former Belupo coach Tomislav Stipic, who is credited with discovering Zvonarek and was head coach of Erzgebirge Aue and of the youth teams at Eintracht Frankfurt.
 "He's much further ahead than anyone else at this age.
 The overall package is sensational.
 Lovro has game intelligence, quick thinking, a duel, a shot from 30 metres, he can dribble, he can pass."

 From Stipic's comments, you can see why there is excitement over Zvonarek's potential as heir apparent to superstar midfielder Modric.
 The drifting movement, the vision and range of passing are all mouth-watering shared traits, but any likeness to the 2018 FIFA World Cup runner-up and five-time UEFA Champions League winner must come with a warning label.